ericsonga/APCSAReview/_sources/Unit1-Getting-Started/javaIDEs.rst

 The tool that we use to compile a Java source file into a Java class file is called a **compiler**.
 Most programmers use an **Integrated Development Environment** (IDE) that has the compiler built in and helps you write, compile, run, and debug programs.

 You can learn Java by just using the interactive coding panels called **Active Code** in this e-book.
+If you are logged in, the Active Code will remember your changes and even show you a history of your changes to the code if you click on Load History.

 However, it's a good idea to also try a Java IDE to build code outside of this e-book, especially to try coding with user input which Active Code cannot do.
 There are many Java IDEs available.
 Here are some of most popular ones used by AP CS A teachers:

 repl.it
 -------